axibase/atsd/api/data/messages/webhook.md

       entity = jenkins
     ```

-1. The entity may be specified literally by adding an `entity` parameter to the query string, for example `/api/v1/messages/webhook/jenkins?entity=test-1`
+1. The entity can be specified literally by adding an `entity` parameter to the query string, for example `/api/v1/messages/webhook/jenkins?entity=test-1`

     ```elm
       entity = test-1